X

 Risk factors

-Factors that may increase your risk of developing an anal fissure include:
+Factors that may increase the risk of developing an anal fissure include:

 • Constipation.
 Straining during bowel movements and passing hard stools increase the risk of tearing.